Social media downloads

-On MARCH 3, Maine voters will decide whether to defend or overturn a new law that protects public health and safety by eliminating non-medical exemptions for school-required immunizations.
-Question 1, the “people’s veto” referendum on the ballot, unwisely seeks to repeal this important law at a time when our state’s immunization rate is already dangerously low and the spread of some communicable diseases is on the rise.
-We urge all Mainers to reject the repeal effort by voting NO ON 1.
-In collaboration with Maine Families for Vaccines, we created this guide to help you navigate the heated and sometimes confusing conversations about immunizations, the new law, and this referendum.
+On MARCH 3, Maine voters overwhelmingly rejected Question 1, a “people’s veto” that would have repealed a new law that protects public health and safety by eliminating non-medical exemptions for school-required immunizations.
+At a time when our state’s immunization rate is already dangerously low and the spread of some communicable diseases is on the rise, 74% of voters chose to protect this strong public health vaccine law.
+We created the guide below, in collaboration with Maine Families for Vaccines, as a resource to help voters better understand the law and referendum and to assist you in navigating the heated and sometimes confusing conversations about vaccines.

 GET THE FACTS ON THE LAW